ashdabre/LiveLensS/LiveLens/backend/Readme.md

 python app.py
 ```

-or to ease everything up simply fetc containers from docker and run the build commds the frontend and bacjkend will execute simultaenously
+or to ease everything up simply fetch containers from docker and run the build commands the frontend and backend will execute simultaenously

 ```bash
 docker-compose up --build